-The Company has adopted all new standards and amendments to standards with a date of initial application prior to or on 1 January 2013 that have been approved by the EU.
-Of those standards and amendments the following had effects on these financial statments.
+The Company has adopted all new standards and amendments to standards with a date of initial application prior to or on 1 January 2014 that have been approved by the EU.
+No new standards apdopted during the year effected these financial statements.